tdittmar/HC06Config/README.md

 follow the instructions.

 ## Important notes:
-1. Please change the RXPIN and TXPIN according to your actual setup!
+1. Please change the RXPIN and TXPIN constants at the beginning of the sketch according to your actual setup!
 2. Please make sure to select "carriage return" (CR, `\r`) line ending for the serial monitor!
 Otherwise your inputs will not be recognized!